 Like collision, it's prudent to carry comprehensive insurance if your car is less than 10 years old, worth more than $3,000 or if you can't budget to have cash on hand to pay for repairs or to replace it if stolen.

 The US average cost for comprehensive coverage is $134.

 Are you still wondering just how much insurance do I need?
 Are you worried that you may be underinsured somewhere with your auto insurance coverage?

-A good rule of thumb is to get enough auto insurance coverage to protect the total amount of your assets, such as your savings and investments and the value of your home.
+A good rule of thumb is to get enough auto insurance coverage to protect the total amount of your assets.
+Those assets include your savings and investments and your home's value.
 Have no doubt that your home could be at risk.

-If you are at fault in the accident and your insurance doesn't cover the full amount of the damages, the other driver may sue you in court and a judgment against you could mean a lien on your house.
+If you're at fault in the accident and your insurance doesn't cover the full amount of the damages, the other driver may sue you in court and a judgment against you could mean a lien on your house.

 Once you've protected your assets through adequate auto insurance, take some time before choosing an insurance company.
 Shopping around for car insurance quotes will insure you get the best rates for the coverage you select for you and your family.